-I am excited to announce that I have entered two brand new cushion designs into this years Pillow Fight competition held by Ohh Deer.
-The lucky winner of the competition wins a cash prize, plus a chance to be one of Ohh Deers contributors which is an absolutely amazing opportunity.
+It was exciting to have two brand new cushion designs in the 2017 Pillow Fight competition held by Ohh Deer.
+Lucky winners (who are still to be confirmed) of the competition will win a cash prize, plus a chance to be one of Ohh Deers contributors which is an absolutely amazing opportunity.

 I was lucky enough to be one of 26 artists selected to take part in this unique project.
 An Artists’ Alphabet was a remarkable exhibition, the first of its kind to be held at Palace Arts.
 Each chosen artist was randomly assigned a letter of the alphabet and asked to make work in response to that letter.
 The result was an exhibition of both two and three-dimensional work, featuring a never seen before piece of work by myself which I made especially for this show.
 A book was also published to accompany the exhibition and is available in both printed and e-book formats.